hung20gg/lvm-img-class/README.md

 With **CLIP**, I believe there are plenty room for improvement, since I can only use `batch_size=32`, which means it can only proceed 1 samples with 32 class at a time.
 Increase the `batch_size` will significantly improve model performance.

 You can map new labels to original dataset via [reduced_train.csv](./reduced_train.csv) and [reduced_test.csv](./reduced_test.csv)

+### Device setting

+Due to lack of resources, I am unable to load all of the image into one big giant dataset.
+SO I have to chunks it to multiple dataloaders.

+There are other method for sampling on dataloader, and the most basic appoarch is to process items only when using it (process everything such as open image and `transform` in method `__getitem()__` of `Dataset`).
+However this method only efficent for few first epoch.
+Loading and transforming it cost roughly equivalent amount of time as training (even more if SSD speed is low).
+So I premake all the dataloader before, and cost only few second for reading file from hard drive.